shd101wyy/Yo/DESIGN.md

 ### `defer`

-You can defer the execution of a block of code using the `defer` keyword.
+`defer` will execute an expression at the end of the current scope.

 ```typescript
 function test() {